 - WCPSS requires students to be in attendance 85% of the previous semester.

 - WCPSS requires the athlete to be present the entire day in order to participate in activities or practices.

-- A student, upon first entering grade nine (9), is academically eligible for competition on high school teams.
-All requirements must be met the first semester (fall) in order for this student to be eligible for athletic participation the second semester (spring).
+- Upon first entering grade nine (9), a student is academically eligible for competition on high school teams.
+All requirements must be met in the first semester (fall) in order for this student to be eligible for athletic participation in the second semester (spring).

 - Must meet promotion requirements at their school to be eligible for the fall semester.

 - Must earn passing grades in five subjects, or three for block schedule schools, or six for schools on an A/B form of scheduling, during each semester in order to be eligible for participation during the succeeding semester.
 Seniors must meet this requirement in order to participate in athletics during the spring sports season of their senior year.

 - WCPSS also requires a cumulative overall grade point average of 1.5 or above.

 - Must participate at the school to which he or she is assigned by the local board of education based on the residence of the parent or legal custodian within the administrative unit.
 The athlete must live with the parents or legal custodian.
 According to WCPSS Board Policy 6201 a “legal custodian” is a person or agency awarded legal custody of a child by a court of law.

 - A student who transfers from one NCHSAA member school to another NCHSAA member school in a different LEA (charter schools and private schools are their own LEA) after initial enrollment or participation, must sit 365 days from the date of transfer.
 Hardships may be granted by NCHSAA.